 In her position Ms. Baldwin is responsible for the legislative work, from research and writing comments, testimonies, letters and reports to assisting with advocacy outreach and working with Congressional staff, the Administration, coalition partners and others on multiple issue areas for improving the lives of persons with disabilities.
-She has extensive knowledge of the Americans with Disabilities Act of 1990 (ADA), The Access Carrier Act of 1986, the Rehabilitation Act of 1973, and other disability laws.
+She has extensive knowledge of the Americans with Disabilities Act of 1990 (ADA), The Access Carrier Act of 1986, the Rehabilitation Act of 1973, IDEA (1990) and other disability laws.
 She is an expert analyst of pertinent legislative proposals and enactments.
-She has a keen ability for networking and outreach to grassroots national and international advocates.
+She has a keen ability for networking and outreach to “in the streets” national and international activists.
 She has organized and facilitated several national meetings with the White House, Congress and civil and human rights organizations covering issues of importance and providing recommendations for immediate actions.

 Ms. Baldwin was a Senior Public Policy Analyst at National Disability Rights Network (NDRN) and an ADA Compliance Specialist in the DC Government.
-She was a policy analyst at The National Council on Independent Living (NCIL) the longest running national cross-disability membership organization that advances independent living and the rights of people with disabilities through consumer–driven advocacy.
-She engaged members by their involvement in advocacy work to make a change.
+She was a policy analyst at The National Council on Independent Living (NCIL) where she engaged members to get involved in advocacy work to make a change.
 She was responsible for the diversity and cultural competency outreach as well as working on coalitions to assist with better legislative outcomes for the community.

 L. Dara Baldwin has a Bachelor of Arts in Political Science from Rutgers University, Newark, NJ and was a Pi Alpha Alpha honors Graduate with a Masters of Public Administration from Rutgers University the School of Public Affairs and Administration, Newark, NJ.
 She received a 2009 and 2010 Presidential Citation Award for her work in the American Society for Public Administration.
 She serves as an Associate Member of the National Academy of Public Administration’s Standing Panel on Social Equity.
 She has been an Adjunct Professor at Bloomfield College, Bloomfield, NJ.
 Ms. Baldwin believes that it is her duty to move forward with her career goals and at the same time, create a pathway for others.